Khoeckman/freebuild-plots/README.md

 hasMultiple (1 | unset) - Whether it's possible that the player has multiple plots cookiesTotal (byte) -Total amount of cookies the player has given this house all-time

-banSeconds (int) - Amount of seconds a player is soft-banned banUnix (int | unset) [0] - Unix timestamp marking the end of the ban banCount (byte) [0] - The amount of times the player got banned
+banSeconds (int) - Amount of seconds a player is soft-banned, -1 means based on {banCount}
+banUnix (int | unset) [0] - Unix timestamp marking the end of the ban banCount (byte) [0] - The amount of times the player got banned